NatalieP-J/gaia_tools/README.rst

 ACKNOWLEDGING USE OF THIS CODE
 ==============================

-Please refer back to this repository when using this code in your work.
+Please refer back to the original repository by Jo Bovy when using this code.

 INSTALLATION
 ============